artefactual/atom-docs/user-manual/administer/settings.rst

 AtoM relies on volunteer translators from the community to support new language options.
-The translations are managed using an Artefactual-hosted instance of `Weblate`_ and community members can learn more about contibuting translations
+The translations are managed using an Artefactual-hosted instance of `Weblate`_ and community members can learn more about contributing translations
 here:

 * https://wiki.accesstomemory.org/Resources/Translation